yosefmentzer/prediction-mkt/README.md

 The generation of excess returns would indicate semi-strong form market inefficiency.
 # Results
 Our model’s results suggest that bettors tend to react conservatively to the goals, and ignite thereby a somewhat slow subsequent market-price update.
-The portfolios based on the predictions of our machine-learning model generate excessive returns without being riskier than the benchmark, suggesting semi-strong inefficiency in the time window from the moment that the goal was identified in the data, to the next minute.
+The portfolios based on the predictions of our machine-learning model generate excessive returns 💰 without being riskier than the benchmark, suggesting semi-strong inefficiency in the time window from the moment that the goal was identified in the data, to the next minute.
-The image below displays the results of a Monte Carlo simulation where we buy a bet on the team that scored a goal, at the minute when a goal is identified, if the model predicts that the price will go up above a certain threshold at the next minute.
+The image below displays the results of a Monte Carlo simulation where we buy a bet on the team that scored a goal ⚽, at the minute when a goal is identified, if the model predicts that the price will go up 📈 above a certain threshold at the next minute.
 We then sell the bet at the next minute.
 Note the positive general trend, indicating excessive returns.

 <img src="img/mc_result_list_t1t2_strategy_threshold0001.png" width="600">

-Further, portfolios based on our model’s predictions do not generate excessive returns in the minute subsequent to the goal, suggesting that the inefficiency window lasts for about one minute.
+Further, portfolios based on our model’s predictions do not generate excessive returns in the minute subsequent to the goal, suggesting that the inefficiency window lasts for about one minute. ⏱

 # Repo structure